 - (1) The Company stipulates in the Charter of Corporate Behavior that it "will firmly confront anti-social forces and organizations that poses a threat to the order and safety of civil society," and deal with anti-social forces in a resolute attitude.
 In addition, the Company distributes the Charter of Corporate Behavior and Compliance Manual to the Directors and employees of the Group and further strives to make sure they are fully understood through in-house training, etc. - (2) The General Affairs Department shall be responsible for dealing with anti-social forces, and shall collaborate with outside specialized institutions, such as the police and attorneys depending on the case.
-In addition, the Company is a member of Tokubouren (Joint Association for the Prevention of Specialized Violence under the Jurisdiction of the Metropolitan Police Department) and shall strive to strengthen the framework through activities such as collecting information on anti-social forces and receiving instructions on how to respond appropriately to illegitimate demands. - (3) The Company added a chapter on "Investigations and confirmation on affiliations with anti-social forces" in its Contract Management Regulations, and makes it a rule to investigate all perspective business partners first and start dealing with them only when they are found not to have problematic affiliations with anti-social forces.
+In addition, and shall strive to strengthen the framework through activities such as collecting information on anti-social forces and receiving instructions on how to respond appropriately to illegitimate demands. - (3) The Company added a chapter on "Investigations and confirmation on affiliations with anti-social forces" in its Contract Management Regulations, and makes it a rule to investigate all perspective business partners first and start dealing with them only when they are found not to have problematic affiliations with anti-social forces.
 In addition, the Company prescribes a provision on code of conduct in the contract which requires the contractor to guarantee that it is not affiliated with anti-social forces and enables the Company to terminate the contract without notice in the event any violation is found.
 The internal rules also oblige checking on existing business partners to make sure they do not have affiliations with anti-social forces.